-Of course, such apparent contradictions should come as no surprise from a community raised with genteel cotillions and the Mississippi’s busiest red-light district side by side.
-(Once-disreputable Natchez Under-the-Hill, where the most famous brothel in the South was destroyed by a fire in 1992, is today but a single gentrified block of riverfront bars and restaurants lined up alongside the permanently moored riverboat Isle of Capri casino.
+Of course, such apparent contradictions should come as no surprise from a community raised with genteel cotillions and the Mississippi’s busiest red-light district side-by-side.
+Once-disreputable Natchez Under-the-Hill, where the most famous brothel in the South was destroyed by a fire in 1992, is today but a single gentrified block of riverfront bars and restaurants.

-As befits the place that originated the concept, the annual Natchez Pilgrimages (held for five weeks in late spring and two weeks in October) are longer than you will typically find elsewhere.
-The number of antebellum mansions open to the public more than doubles, hoop skirts and brass-buttoned waistcoats abound, and musical diversions like the Confederate Pageant are held nightly.
+As befits the place that originated the concept, the annual Natchez Pilgrimages (held for four weeks in late spring and around two weeks in the fall) are longer than you will typically find elsewhere.
+Antebellum mansions open to the public, hoop skirts and brass-buttoned waistcoats abound, and musical diversions like the Historic Natchez Tableaux are held almost nightly.
 Among the most fascinating homes open year-round is the one that didn’t get finished: Longwood, on Lower Woodville Road, is the nation’s largest octagonal house, capped by a red onion dome.
-Its grounds are fittingly gothic, too, with moss-dripping tree limbs, sunken driveway, and the family cemetery out in the woods.
-Information on the Pilgrimages, other house tours (about $10 per house), and the chance to stay in one of many historic B&Bs all comes from the same group, Natchez Pilgrimage Tours (601/446-6631 or 800/647-6742), which also runs horse-drawn carriage tours.
+Its grounds are fittingly Gothic too, with moss-dripping tree limbs, a sunken driveway, and the family cemetery out in the woods.
+Information on the Pilgrimages, other house tours ($10 and up per house), and the chance to stay in one of many historic B&Bs all comes from the same group, Natchez Pilgrimage Tours (601/446-6631 or 800/647-6742), which also runs horse-drawn carriage tours.

-Southern history doesn’t merely comprise those Greek Revival heaps and their Gone With the Wind stereotypes.
-Natchez, for example, had a large population of free blacks, whose story is told in downtown’s Museum of Afro-American History and Culture (301 Main St., 601/445-0728, Tues.-Sat.
-1pm-4:30pm), in the old post office, where you’ll also find interesting Black Heritage walking-tour brochures.
-Large Jewish sections in the City Cemetery (follow signs for the National Cemetery; City Cemetery is along the way) also furnish evidence of the South’s tapestried past.
-The marble statuary and decorative wrought iron offer a pleasant outdoor respite for weary mansion-goers, too.
+Southern history doesn’t merely comprise those Greek Revival heaps and their Gone with the Wind stereotypes.
+Natchez, for example, had a large population of free blacks, whose story is told in downtown’s Museum of African American History and Culture (301 Main St., 601/445-0728, Mon.-Fri.
+10am-4:30pm), in the old post office, where you’ll also find interesting Black Heritage walking-tour brochures.
+A large Jewish section in the City Cemetery (follow signs for the National Cemetery; City Cemetery is along the way) also furnishes evidence of the South’s tapestried past.
+The marble statuary and decorative wrought iron offer a pleasant outdoor respite for weary mansion-goers too.

-Natchez landmark Mammy’s Cupboard (601/445-8957, Tues.-Fri.
-11am-2pm) is a roadside restaurant in the shape of a five-times-larger-than-life Southern woman, whose red skirts house the small dining room and gift shop.
-Having survived many incarnations, Mammy’s is once again open for business, offering homemade lunches (red beans and rice, sandwiches, iced tea served up in mason jars, and a huge range of scrumptious desserts).
+Natchez landmark Mammy’s Cupboard (601/445-8957, Tues.-Sat.
+11am-2pm, cash only) is a roadside restaurant in the shape of a five-times-larger-than-life Southern woman, whose red skirts house the small dining room and gift shop.
+Surviving from an earlier era, the restaurant has adapted to evolving attitudes about cultural racism by changing her skin tone from dark black to light brown.
+Mammy’s offers homemade lunches, daily specials, iced tea, and blueberry lemonade served in mason jars, and a huge range of scrumptious desserts.
 Mammy’s Cupboard can be found along the east side of four-lane US-61, roughly five miles south of downtown Natchez.
-If Mammy’s is closed, you might want to admire the building then continue down the road to the modern and spacious Roux 61 (453 US-61, 601/445-0004) for huge portions of fresh-fried Mississippi catfish and Lousiana Cajun fare.
+If Mammy’s is closed, you might want to take a look at the building then continue down the road to the modern and spacious Roux 61 (453 US-61, 601/445-0004) for huge portions of fresh-fried Mississippi catfish and Louisiana Cajun fare.

-Accommodations in Natchez include a half dozen familiar names scattered along US-61 and US-84 both north and south of downtown.
-For a more memorable experience, consider staying the night in one of those historic mansions, many of which do double-duty as B&Bs.
-Top of the line is probably Dunleith Historic Hotel (84 Homochitto St., 601/446-8500, $145 and up), preserved as it was in its grand antebellum heyday and set amidst acres of lush gardens, with croquet and bocce ball courts and a large but discreetly obscured swimming pool.
+Accommodations in Natchez include a few familiar names scattered along US-61 and US-84 both north and south of downtown.
+For a more memorable experience, consider staying the night in one of those historic mansions, many of which do double duty as B&Bs.
+Top of the line is probably Dunleith Historic Hotel (84 Homochitto St., 601/446-8500 or 800/433-2445, $150 and up), preserved as it was in its grand antebellum heyday and set amid acres of lush gardens, with croquet and boccie ball courts and a large but discreetly obscured swimming pool.
 Keep in mind that the enormous popularity of Pilgrimage may require seriously advanced bookings, especially at weekends.